 Days 4-12: Backpack in Yellowstone

-Over the next nine days, we’ll backpack through a remote section of Yellowstone.
+Over the next nine days, we’ll backpack Yellowstone.
 During the hike, we’ll learn backcountry skills like Leave No Trace principles, navigation and map and compass basics through interactive lessons.
 Every morning we’ll rise early, pack up camp and hit the trail.
 We’ll hike past stunning Shoshone, Lewis and Heart Lakes and Mount Sheridan.
 We’ll see Old Faithful, beautiful cascading waterfalls, pristine mountain lakes, grassy meadows and epic views of the Yellowstone Valley.

 For two days, our professional guides will instruct us in multi-pitch climbing, belaying and rappelling.
 On the third day, we’ll hike five miles and 7,000 feet to a private hut on the Lower Saddle at 11,620 feet.
 We will wake before the sun rises and start hiking to reach the summit of the Grand Teton (13,776 feet) by late morning.
 We’ll stand above the clouds and take in remarkable views of the Tetons and the Continental Divide.